 7. Protects children and others

-If children get the diseases it could spread to their siblings, friends, classmates and other family members, especially older people.
-Getting infants and children vaccinated not only protects them but the entire family and prevents the spread of serious diseases.
+If children get the diseases, it could spread to their siblings, friends, classmates and other family members, especially older people.
+Getting infants and children vaccinated not only protects them but the entire family and prevent the spread of serious diseases.

 8. The benefit of herd immunity

 Herd immunity or herd protection takes place when a significant percentage of a group (herd) is immune.
 Vaccination reduces the spread of an infectious agent through pathogen shedding and retards transmission.
 As a result, the entire community becomes protected and not just those who have been immunized.
 Because of herd protection, certain diseases can be eliminated even without 100% immunization coverage.